 3. Now let’s take all your new styles and create a group of them by selecting NEW STYLE GROUP from the PARAGRAPH STYLES drop down menu.
 Name your group in accordance with your design template.
 Now click and drag your text styles into your new style group folder.

-You’re almost done.
+Your design template You're almost done.
 Now all you have to do is save this InDesign file as a template for future use.
 Do this by going to FILE > SAVE AS.
 Under format select the template option.

 Now you’re done.
 How easy was that?
 All you have to do now is plug in the updated text and photos for the next quarterly newsletter.
 Your boss will think you slaved away for hours and who knows you may get a raise out of it.